-I have a friend who is a genius.
-She’s a prolific artist and her work is unbelievable.
-She’s brilliant and creative.
-I’ve also told her many times, “I would be terrified to be inside your head.”
+I have a friend who is a genius, a prolific artist whose work is unbelievable.
+They are brilliant and creative.
+I’ve also told them many times, “I would be terrified to be inside your head.”

 Anne Lamott says, “My mind is a bad neighborhood I try not to go into alone.”

 I’m learning to have peace with my own mind.
 Or, as Bill Mallonee sang with Vigilantes of Love,

 “I’ve been trying to negotiate peace with my own existence.”